-- What are the DEIA training requirements and learning opportunities for employees?
+- What existing employment, salary, retention, and promotion data is tracked about the organization?
+Is it disaggregated by race, gender, and other variables?
+Is this data shared with employees and/or made public? - What are the DEIA training requirements and learning opportunities for employees?
 What mechanisms are used to measure the effectiveness of these training activities? - How are participation and outcomes tracked, measured, and shared?
 Are there DEIA elements in staff performance appraisals, and clear guidance and examples of how employees will be evaluated and what successful performance looks like? - Are these policies and practices well-known among the employees what percent of employees are familiar with them? - Are these policies and practices clear and effective?